netsells/laravel-geoscope/README.md

 ### Scope Drivers
 Under the hood, GeoScope uses different drivers to ensure that the distance queries are optimised to the database connection being used.
 Scope drivers correspond to the database drivers used by Laravel.
 GeoScope will automatically detect the database driver being used by Laravel and choose the correct scope driver for it.
-Out of the box GeoScope includes two scope drivers, one for MySQL which uses the built in `ST_Distance_Sphere()` function, and a default driver which uses an SQL based haversine calculation.
+Out of the box GeoScope includes a MySQL scope driver which uses the built in `ST_Distance_Sphere()` function.
-GeoScope will fall back to the default driver is no database specific driver is registered.

 #### Creating Custom Scope Drivers
 GeoScope allows you to define and register custom scope drivers.
 To create a custom scope driver create a class that extends